 Awareness in the community

 Our starting point was to invite Rabbi Wittenberg to launch the project with a talk to the community; alongside this we began to make suggestions on a weekly basis to members of the community about how to be more eco-friendly at home through a new “Green Tips” section in our weekly bulletin and our monthly newsletter.
-We have also encouraged members to stop receiving the monthly bulletin as a paper copy and to have receive it in digital form.
-We have also been much more aware of reducing the number of unnecessary paper handouts – and making announcements orally or putting up a single notice on the notice board where possible.
+We have also encouraged members to stop receiving the monthly bulletin as a paper copy and to receive it in digital form.
+We have been much more aware of reducing the number of unnecessary paper handouts – and making announcements orally or putting up a single notice on the notice board where possible.

 In addition to adult education through short tips and monthly longer articles, the topic of going green was the “options” subject at the cheder in the summer term; as well as learning about our obligation as Jews to be aware of the environment and learning about Eco-Kashrut, they also undertook practical projects such as creating recycling bins for every cheder classroom which they now use.
 The cheder has stopped the previous system of a tuck shop with chocolate and other foods with high mileage and packaging; and has moved over to on-site popcorn provision and satsumas – healthier and with much lower transport and packaging.
+Playshul also spent part of the term on environmental issues in 2022.

 Use of our building